Modulo operator (%) in Python

 Stores the remainder obtained when dividing a by b, in c

 Modulo Operator With float with a negative number.

 Stores the remainder obtained when dividing d by e, in f.
 For more examples, refer to How to Perform Modulo with Negative Values in Python.

 Example using the Modulo Operator

 Suppose, we want to calculate the remainder of every number from 1 to n when divided by a fixed number k.

 1 mod 3 = 1 2 mod 3 = 2 3 mod 3 = 0 4 mod 3 = 1 5 mod 3 = 2

-The only Exception you get with python modulo operation is ZeroDivisionError.
+The only Exception you get with the Python modulo operation is ZeroDivisionError.
 This happens if the divider operand of the modulo operator becomes zero.
 That means the right operand can’t be zero.
-Let’s see the following code to know about this python exception.
+Let’s see the following code to know about this Python exception.

 Cannot divide by zero!
 Change the value of the right operand.